Short Story: The Tree

 Michelle shrugs and loops an arm around his.
 “We’re sitting down to supper.
 Come in and join us.
 Please.”

-His first impulse is to beg off, climb into his Jeep, and drive home, but something compels him to accept her invitation.
-Maybe it’s the burning curiosity over the tree and his hope to learn more.
-Perhaps he needs someone to be around right now to talk to.
-Uncertain of his motivation, he nods anyway and follows her into the house he grew up in.
+His first instinct is to decline, hop into his Jeep, and head home, but something urges him to accept her invitation.
+Maybe it’s his burning curiosity about the tree and his desire to learn more.
+Or perhaps he just needs someone to talk to right now.
+Unsure of his true motivation, he nods anyway and follows her into the house he grew up in.

-The décor changed over the years, but the house’s bones remain the same and bring back many memories, many of which he would like to leave untouched.
-The large country kitchen is essentially the same, with the dining nook where Pastor Ned and his wife Sylvia sat talking with Matt’s parents after the diagnosis, as Rob grew weaker and more deeply tortured with pain.
-Matt remembers standing outside the kitchen where he couldn’t be seen but heard every word of the adults’ conversation.
+The décor has changed over the years, but the house’s structure remains the same and brings back many memories, some of which he would prefer to leave untouched.
+The large country kitchen is still mostly the same, with the dining nook where Pastor Ned and his wife Sylvia sat talking with Matt’s parents after the diagnosis, as Rob grew weaker and more painfully tormented.
+Matt remembers standing outside the kitchen where he couldn’t be seen but could hear every word of the adults’ conversation.

-Pastor Ned shared the Gospel with Rob, who’d never been much of a churchgoer and usually stayed home Sunday mornings when Carol dragged Matt and Michelle to Sunday School with her.
-After Michelle had run away, just Matt went to church with his mom.
-But as Pastor Ned shared, Rob listened silently while holding Carol’s hands.
-Then he prayed the Sinner’s Prayer, following Ned’s lead, speaking in a voice softer and gentler than Matt had ever heard him before.
+Pastor Ned shared the Gospel with Rob, who had never been much of a churchgoer and usually stayed home on Sunday mornings when Carol took Matt and Michelle to Sunday School.
+After Michelle ran away, only Matt went to church with his mom.
+As Pastor Ned shared, Rob listened silently while holding Carol’s hands.
+Then he prayed the Sinner’s Prayer, following Ned’s lead, speaking in a voice softer and gentler than Matt had ever heard before.

-Fall turned into winter, and winter to spring.
-The following April came, with most of the snow melted away by the third week, neither Rob nor the tree did well.
-Matt had cut off limbs with blight on them, but he knew that soon all the trees would blossom, and he had to cut down the sick one before it infected the healthy trees.
-Matt put it off, delayed action out of his love for the tree, but couldn’t delay any longer.
-He turned bitter.
+Fall turned into winter, and winter into spring.
+The next April arrived, with most of the snow gone by the third week; neither Rob nor the tree fared well.
+Matt had removed limbs with blight, but he knew that soon all the trees would bloom, and he had to cut down the sick one before it infected the healthy trees.
+Matt postponed it, delaying action because of his love for the tree, but he couldn’t delay any longer.
+He grew bitter.

-May first, Rob died.
+On May 1st, Rob died.
 A week later, his mother held the funeral at her church, with Pastor Ned officiating.
-It was the strangest, most moving funeral Matt attended.
+It was the strangest and most moving funeral Matt had ever attended.

 Matt sits at the dinner table with Michelle, her husband, Cory, and their youngest of three children, Sally-Anne.
-The other two children have grown and live in Edmonton, from where Matt has come before his unexpected stop at the farm.
+The other two children have grown and live in Edmonton, from where Matt came before his unexpected stop at the farm.

 “The meal is great,” Matt tells his sister.
 “Thank you.”